Women of Color retreat participants

 About Us

-The Women of Color Retreat committee consists of the Women’s Center, the African American Cultural Center, the GLBT Center, and Multicultural Student Affairs.
-We also partner with The Collective, a support group led by the Women’s Center and Prevention Services for women of color on campus.
+The Women of Color Retreat committee consists of the Women’s Center, the African American Cultural Center, the Pride Center, and Multicultural Student Affairs.